marow-dev/php-redis-connector/README.md

 $client = new RedisConnector\Client(new RedisConnector\Connection());
 $client->set('key', 'value');
 ```
-Most popular commands are methods in RedisConnector\Client class.
-You can issue other commands by using RedisConnector\Client object (class implements magic method __call).
+Most popular commands are methods in RedisConnector\Client class (get, set, etc.).
+You can issue other commands by using RedisConnector\Client object (class RedisConnector\Client implements magic method __call).